oobianom/r2country/README.md

 #### Quick calls to obtain various country info for use in writing R markdown and developing robust applications

-__Please NOTE that currently the 'timeIn' call may not provide 100% accurate result for time in particular places.
-This aspect is being worked on for the next version, so don't fret!__
+#### Please NOTE that currently the 'timeIn' call may not provide 100% accurate result for time in particular places.
+This aspect is being worked on for the next version, so don't fret! `#f03c15`

 ![](https://r2country.obi.obianom.com/r2country_demo.png)